Cross-selling is one of the best marketing strategies to out there.

 Customers would be pretty confused, right?
 See, as more options stack up, the decision to accept one becomes more difficult.
 So keep things simple by offering only essential complimentary cross-sells.

-You’ll never hear a Mcdonald’s server say, “Wait, are you sure you don’t fries?
-They’re really good, and they’re only $1 extra?”
+You’ll never hear a Mcdonald’s server say, “Wait, are you sure you don’t want fries?
+They’re really good, and they’re only $1 extra!”

 That’s because they’re specifically trained not to.
 See, being too pushy or salesy has the potential to actually harm your customer relationships.